68 Years · 45,000+ Members In Over 25 Countries

 "Most people choose to be liked over making the hard decisions and earning respect.
 They end up with neither."

 The desire to be liked is human and understandable.
 But leadership requires decisions that won't make everyone happy.
-Leaders who chronically prioritize approval over judgment tend to lose credibility — and then the relationships they were trying to protect erode anyway.
+Leaders who chronically prioritize approval over judgment tend to lose credibility.
+And then the relationships they were trying to protect erode anyway.

 Read more →